 Robert Sosinski is a Presidential Innovation Fellow working with the Department of Veterans Affairs.
 Robert is an engineer and entrepreneur who has successfully led many ambitious software projects from concept to launch.
 Currently the founder of Reactive.IO, Robert helps businesses of all sizes build their mission-critical software right the first time.
 Previously, Robert was the VP of Engineering at Ticket Evolution, where he led the development of cutting-edge software products that serve as the backbone of the event industry’s ticket market.
 Before that, Robert led software buildouts at Sling Media (acquired by Dish Network), Time Inc., Health.com, Entertainment Weekly, University of Pennsylvania, and Switch2Health (acquired by FitBit).
 Robert also served in the 70th Intelligence Wing of the U.S. Air Force while stationed in Tokyo, Japan.
 Robert earned his B.S. in Computer Science from University of Maryland and M.S. in Management of Technology from NYU.
 Robert comes to DC from Hoboken, NJ with his wife Reina and energetic 2 year old daughter Jenny.

 Julia Winn is a Presidential Innovation Fellow working with the Department of Veterans Affairs.
 Julia is a product strategist and software engineer with a passion for building tools people can use to solve their own problems.
 Julia was most recently a product manager at Ginger.io, a spin-off from the MIT Media Lab using smartphones to transform healthcare delivery.
-While at Ginger.io she created the Mood Matters Program which has screened over 150,000 people for depression, with over 5,000 mobile app signups in the first 6 months.
+While at Ginger.io she created the Mood Matters Program which has screened over 150,000 people for depression in the first 6 months since launch.
 Julia earlier founded BetterFit Technologies, a TechStars Boston company with the goal of personalizing the process of prescribing drugs to minimize adverse events and maximize effectiveness.
 The Digital Health Post named her one of the 12 Rock Star Women of Digital Health.
 She graduated from Harvard College with a degree in Computer Science where she conducted research in genetic engineering and data privacy.
 Julia lives in San Francisco, CA, with her pet mouse Coconut.

 Jeff Chen is a Presidential Innovation Fellow working with NASA’s Earth Science Division.
 Jeff is a data scientist and policy expert committed to re-imagining the role of data innovation for smart government.
 While serving the New York City Fire Department (FDNY) as the Director of Analytics, he led the algorithmic design of FireCast, a pioneering machine learning initiative leveraging big data to predict and target inspections to buildings with the greatest fire risk.
 He also launched FDNY's Open Data Initiative, which led to the establishment of an analytics advisory board, creation of a beta testing data dive program, and development of a data release roadmap.
 Prior to FDNY, he served the NYC Mayor’s Office during the Bloomberg Administration handling a large portfolio ranging from data-driven response during Hurricane Sandy to predicting lawsuit outcomes.
 Jeff holds a BA in Economics from Tufts University and an MA in Quantitative Methods in the Social Sciences from Columbia University.
 He lives in Bronxville, NY with his wife Maya.